Who we are

-The GSNI is part of the Department of Enterprise, Trade and Investment (DETI).
-It is staffed by scientists of the British Geological Survey (BGS) under contract to DETI, which allows GSNI to call upon expertise from within other parts of the BGS.
+The GSNI is part of the Department for the Economy Northern Ireland (DfE).
+It is staffed by scientists of the British Geological Survey (BGS) under contract to DfE, which allows GSNI to call upon expertise from within other parts of the BGS.
 GSNI also advises other Northern Ireland government departments and liaises closely with the Geological Survey of Ireland (GSI).

 What we do